physicell-training/user-guide/README.md

-# PhysiCell User Manual
+# PhysiCell User Guide
-This is the home of the future user manual for PhysiCell.
+This is the home of the future user guide for PhysiCell.

 ## Brief overview